- Why is medical data hunted?

 Electronic medical records are targeted more often by hackers than credit cards and banking systems.
-Hackers’ malicious actions are usually very planned, intentional, and “jewelry” work.
-In an attempt to steal ePHI they use a combination of technical and social engineering methods, managing to crack systems within hours and user-generated passwords within minutes.
+Hackers’ malicious actions are usually planned, intentional, and “jewelry” work.
+In an attempt to steal ePHI they use a combination of technical and social engineering methods, managing to crack systems within hours.
+And, they crack user-generated passwords within minutes.
 Why do hackers deliberately hunt for medical records?

-Electronic protected health information is deeply personal, confidential, unique and often can not be restored.
+Electronically protected health information is deeply personal, confidential, and unique.
+Often, it cannot be restored.
 It is used for lucrative hacker schemes, blackmailing, and demanding ransoms.
 Hackers can obtain loans, get free medical insurance, and request treatment or drugs on behalf of patients, using their stolen identities.
 Fraudsters can receive refunding for treatment that has never been provided, make protected health information public, cause information wars, and serve as spies causing international political issues.
-Medical systems that are less protected than banking systems can also contain payment card information, one more tidbit for crackers.
+Medical systems that are less protected than banking systems can also contain payment card information.
+That’s one more tidbit for crackers.

 What is HIPAA?

-Acronym for HIPAA is the Health Insurance Portability and Accountability Act that governs two critical branches — the HIPAA Privacy and Security Rules for use and disclosure of Protected Health Information or just PHI.
-The information consisting of pictures of scanned organs, medical voice records, analysis tests, diagnoses, addresses, geolocation of patients is defined as one that should be thoroughly protected not to allow fraudulent actions and unpredictable consequences of disclosing data to the public.
+The acronym for HIPAA is the Health Insurance Portability and Accountability Act.
+It governs two critical branches — the HIPAA Privacy and Security Rules for the use and disclosure of Protected Health Information or just PHI.
+Pictures of scanned organs, medical voice records, analysis tests, diagnoses, addresses, geolocation of patients are defined as the information that should be thoroughly protected.
+So not to allow fraudulent actions and unpredictable consequences of disclosing data to the public.

 When was HIPAA implemented?

 The Act defines a category of Covered entities and Business Associates that must apply to the standards.
-Business Associates can be law office, software company or IT consultant, accounting services and companies that build hardware medical devices, who cooperate with healthcare providers and have direct access to ePHI.
+Business Associates can be a law office, software company or IT consultant, accounting services, and companies that build hardware medical devices.
+And those, who cooperate with healthcare providers and have direct access to ePHI.
 These are also companies that provide data storage solutions and all their subcontractors.

-Covered entities include healthcare providers which are doctors, dentists, clinics, pharmacies, nursing homes and more on the list if they have access to electronic medical data.
-The second category are Health Plans which are health insurance companies, government medical programs or health maintenance organization (HMO).
-The last category include healthcare clearinghouses.
+Covered entities include healthcare providers which are doctors, dentists, clinics, pharmacies, nursing homes, and more on the list if they have access to electronic medical data.
+The second category is Health Plans, which are health insurance companies, government medical programs, or health maintenance organizations (HMOs).
+The last category includes healthcare clearinghouses.

 What does HIPAA mean for software companies?

-Usually developing healthcare applications is executed on behalf of a covered entity that provides services in accordance with HIPAA and knows in what way to cooperate with developers to make the solution fully compliant.
-In general, software engineers have to help eliminate the risks associated with privacy and security of electronic protected health information, ensuring appropriate transmitting, messaging and data storage solutions.
+Usually, developing healthcare applications is executed on behalf of a covered entity that provides services in accordance with HIPAA.
+And, also, knows how to cooperate with developers to make the solution fully compliant.
+In general, software engineers have to help eliminate the risks associated with the privacy and security of electronically protected health information.
+They should ensure network compliance with appropriate transmitting, messaging, and data storage solutions.

-The example of experience we had in the Healthcare industry was a cooperation with an Israel emotion-recognition startup Beyond Verbal.
+An example of experience we had in the Healthcare industry was cooperation with an Israel emotion-recognition startup Beyond Verbal.
 For the application collecting and analyzing patients’ voice records, building an elaborate business logic was a key to success.
-The developing process was based on their sharing of practical knowledge of HIPAA rules with us and our technical expertise on how to implement it properly, on time and in a cost-effective manner.
+The developing process was based on their sharing of practical knowledge of HIPAA rules with us and our technical expertise on how to implement it properly, on time, and in a cost-effective manner.

 When do you become HIPAA compliant?

-When your application becomes HIPAA compliant and when it does not?
+When does your application become HIPAA compliant and when it does not?
 When do you become a BA (Business Associate) of a medical provider and when not?

-Imagine 100 patients install your mobile application and input the information regarding their emotions, diet balance and the number of heartbeats, and more.
-The application was made at the request of some clinic, indeed your client.
-Additionally, they decided to connect the application with local EHR system and all the data would automatically be transferred and incorporated in the EHR.
+Imagine 100 patients installing your mobile application and inputting the information regarding their emotions, diet balance and the number of heartbeats, and more.
+The application was made at the request of some clinic – your client.
+Additionally, they decided to connect the application with a local EHR system and all the data would automatically be transferred and incorporated into the EHR.
 As a result, patients receive consultations from specialists and use messaging tools to share files and communicate with doctors.
 You would have to implement cloud solutions, ensure secure authentication and configuration of the system having direct access to ePHI.
 In such a case, you as a healthcare developer become a business partner of a medical provider.
 By signing a contract with your covered entity, you are responsible for creating all conditions of safe sharing, processing, and storing the ePHI.
-To understand when you’re responsible for ePHI and when you are not depending on how your healthcare application is used you can look at the App Use Scenarios and HIPAA.
+To understand when you’re responsible for ePHI and when you are not depending on how your healthcare application is used, look at the App Use Scenarios and HIPAA.

 What solution can be defined as HIPAA compliant?